 (d) the power to make an order under section 22 of the Prisons Act 1981.

-[Rule 24 amended in Gazette 26 Mar 2004 p.
+[Rule 24 amended: Gazette 26 Mar 2004 p.
 1058; 14 Jul 2006 p.
 2566.]

-25. Applications to review exercises of powers and functions by Registrars
+25. Applications to review exercises of powers and functions by registrars

-(1) This rule applies to the review of an order or direction made by a Principal Registrar, Registrar or Deputy Registrar.
+(1) This rule applies to the review of an order or direction made by a Principal Registrar, registrar or deputy registrar.

-(2) A party to proceedings may apply to the Court to review an order or direction made by a Registrar for 28 days after the Principal Registrar, Registrar or Deputy Registrar makes the order or direction.
+(2) A party to proceedings may apply to the Court to review an order or direction made by a registrar for 28 days after the Principal Registrar, registrar or deputy registrar makes the order or direction.

 (3) An application under subrule (1) is to be made by filing in the filing registry an Application in a Case (Form 2) and a copy of the order or direction appealed from.